bandyp/Postal-Reminders/README.md

 Last year alone over 2500 postal workers suffered from dog bites.
 That, and other hazards are avoidable with the right process in place.

-Currently, if there is a hazard on the route (loose dog or animal attacking on delivery) the PW must fill out a hazard card, this is then used to enter into a route reminder folder which is then read by any new PW to that route.
-A yellow sticker is placed on the route and a warning is written on post going to that address.

-This process is difficult and timely.
-In reality it is haphazard at best as it requires the PW to fill out a special card, which they might not have on them or have the time to do.
-They might remember the reminder themselves in future deliveries, but this information may not passed on.
+Currently, there is a manual process which is difficult and timely.

-Also, a PW with a regular route knows the best houses to deliver parcels when the right address is not home.
+Also, a PW (postal worker) with a regular route knows the best houses to deliver parcels when the right address is not home.
 They also know the many requests that customers they see on their route might have.

 What happens on their day off or if a new posty takes over their area?
 All that information